tprochnow/academic-kickstart2/content/courses/website/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Advanced Social Network Analysis
+linktitle: Academic Website using Markdown
-summary: Data driven workshop on analysis techniques.
+summary: Create your own academic website like this one in under 30 minutes.
-weight: 2
+weight: 3

 # Page metadata.
 title: Introduction